-Are you new to Raspberry PI?
-Here are two articles that may give you an idea what to do next: MakeUseOf – Raspberry Pi Projects for Beginners and LifeHacker – Top 10 Raspberry PI Projects for Beginners.
+Are you new to Raspberry Pi?
+Here are two articles that may give you an idea of what to do next: MakeUseOf – Raspberry Pi Projects for Beginners and LifeHacker – Top 10 Raspberry PI Projects for Beginners.

 What is RaspberryPI VPN and why would you need one?

 If you are using your Raspberry PI as a desktop computer, then you may need VPNs (Virtual Private Networks) to: secure your Internet connection, protect yourself from hackers or unblock restricted websites.

 As expected, due to hardware and software restrictions, you may NOT use a Raspberry Pi VPN in the same way you use a VPN on a regular desktop or laptop.

 How to configure the VPN on Raspberry Pi?

 This article covers the way you set up a VPN connection on a RaspberryPI, not the way you install a VPN server on your Raspberry PI device.
 If you are interested in using your device as a VPN server here are some useful article:

 - How to install a PPTP VPN server on a Raspberry Pi

 - How to set up an L2TP/IPsec VPN with SoftEther VPN on a Raspberry Pi